-I just love the beautifully vibrant color of Libby’s pumpkin!
+I just love the beautiful vibrant color of Libby’s pumpkin!

-I love the color of this sauce, it almost looks like a red curry.
+I love the color of this sauce, it almost looks like red curry.

 Heat a large and deep skillet over medium-high heat for a few minutes.
 Experiment with different pastas, sausage flavors and spices to change things up!